DIDSR/calzone/paper/paper.md

     fix_slope=True
 )
 ```
-The values of the slope and intercept give you a sense of the form of miscalibration.
-A slope greater than 1 indicates that the model is overconfident at high probabilities and underconfident at low probabilities, and vice versa.
-An intercept greater than 0 indicates that the model is overconfident in general, and vice versa.
-Notice that even if the slope is 1 and the intercept is 0, the model might not be calibrated, as Cox's calibration analysis fails to capture some types of miscalibration, including quadratic effects or other non-linearities.
+The slope and intercept values indicate the type of miscalibration.
+A slope >1 shows overconfidence at high probabilities and underconfidence at low probabilities (and vice versa).
+A positive intercept indicates general overconfidence (and vice versa).
+However, even with ideal slope and intercept values, the model may still be miscalibrated due to non-linear effects that Cox's analysis cannot detect.

 ### Integrated calibration index (ICI)